uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 }
 ```

-In the above example, we create a custom hook called `useClickOutState` that wraps our clickOut logic above into a component.
-It is a function returning the state, setState handler, and a ref object we can use to specify which component we want to use to detect click out.
+In the above example, we create a custom hook called `useClickOutState` that wraps our "click out" logic above into a component.
+It is a function returning a state, a setState handler, and a ref object we can use to specify which component we want to use to detect "click out".
 Then in our App.js, we can simply initialize the hook and use them.
 Hooray!

 > CodeSandbox demo: [useClickoutState](https://codesandbox.io/s/useclickoutstate-se527)